micromdm/micromdm/docs/RFC/RFC:-User-management-in-MDM.md

 This feature is clearly not mandatory and will be used by really few people.
 But nice to have and keep in mind during development even if not implemented.

-# How do I know who is where?
+## How do I know who is where

 In BYOD scenario or DEP with personalized devices, the username linked to the device is provided as enrollment, so the user record must have a list of permanent device associations.

 For shared devices, it's different.
 MDM protocol has two specific extensions, one for shared iOS devices and one for network users on macOS.
 Both extension does the same kind of task with different user ID: it allows the device to do a specific check-in with new push token when the user log in.
 So the MDM can now push user-specific payloads on this new push target.

 The system takes care for the MDM to associate new info to the right user profile and not mix it with others.

-# Smart groups
+## Smart groups

 MDM workflow can of course be assigned to a user or a group.
 But it might also need to be assigned to a search.
 So smart groups are needed.